-Learners who achieve this qualification can progress to the RSPH Level 3 Diploma in Health and Wellbeing Improvement - Supporting behaviour change in professional practice and qualifications at Level 4 and above in the field of public health.
+Learners who achieve this qualification can progress to qualifications at Level 4 and above in the field of public health.

 Recommended prior learning

 There are no recommended prior learning requirements for this qualification.

 Useful websites and Further reading

 Information relating to useful web-sites and further reading that can support learners and centres is available in the Centre area of the RSPH web-site.